-A natural “bio façade” will be the crowning feature of a mixed-use development being erected in China, which introduces a layer of micro-algae over the buildings that provide a host of ‘green’ benefits.
+A natural “bio façade” will be the crowning feature of a mixed-use development that is being constructed in China.
+The key feature of the building will introduce a covering layer of micro-algae that provide a wide array of sustainable ‘green’ benefits.

 French studio XTU Architects has developed a concept for four twisting glass towers in Hangzhou, China, featuring façades covered in panels impregnated with micro-algae.